Soleonus/APAH-game/README.md

 There is currently no winner; the game continues either until it is manually stopped or it crashes due to a recurring bug.

 TODO:
-  Add more APAH Pieces
+-Add more APAH Pieces
-  Add a score limit to win
+-Add a score limit to win
-  Adjust the wrong answer list
+-Adjust the wrong answer list
-  Improve image display
+-Improve image display
-  General improvements
+-General improvements